MaximilianSoerenPollak/personal-dashboard/README.md

 - *Edit* CLI to interact with the API / request the dashboard.

 I want to have a working API that can give me up to date (if necessary) data for the single chart I will have in the Dashboard.
 I'm not sure which Graph this will be yet, still have to figure that out.

+*Edit* : I have decided to do this with the "Gin" framework and use an SQLite3 DB as my database.
+It's good enough for what I need, and easy to set up.
+First API routes as well as the DB integration for one are already done.

 ## Will there be other "iterations" than the MVP?